im-jose/Intercom_CustomerRecords/README.md

 Relies on NewtonSoft.Json library to convert json to a model object.
 Swallows exception on purpose so if a line is malformatted we can still read the rest of the file.

+### DistanceCriteria
+Follows a filter pattern implementing an interface (IFilteringCriteria), so that we can add other criterias and combine them if needed.

+Uses a helper class: DistanceCalculatorHelper that implements the Harvesine distance function to calculate the distance between two points.